Posted on 23rd October, 2020

 A lot has already been written about the dangers of PFOS and PFOA, the highly toxic main active ingredients in Class B foams the military has been using for decades.

-We already know about the many military facilities where water supply systems were found to be contaminated with PFAS that exceed the EPA's health advisory and of the thousands of service members and military families who got sick as a result.
+We already know about the many military facilities where water supply systems were found to be contaminated with PFAS that exceed the EPA's health advisory.
+The thousands of service members and military families who got sick as a result.

 Today, contamination is known and confirmed at hundreds of sites and military bases, including: